Rehab For Alcoholics In South Africa

 Aftercare helps individuals transition back to daily life while reinforcing recovery skills.
 It offers a safety net during the challenging early months of sobriety.

 Building a strong support network is crucial for long-term recovery.
-This may include family, friends, sponsors, and fellow recovering individuals.
-Many find ongoing participation in support groups beneficial for maintaining sobriety.
+This may include family and friends, alongside sponsors and people further along in their own recovery.

 Specialised Therapies and Healing Approaches